exasol/websocket-api/WebsocketAPIv1.md

     }
    ```

-### SubLogin: Establishes a subconnection to EXASOL
+### SubLogin: Establishes a subconnection to Exasol

 This command invokes the login process, which establishes a
-subconnection between the client and EXASOL.
+subconnection between the client and Exasol.
 Using subconnections,
-the user can interact with EXASOL in parallel using the commands
+the user can interact with Exasol in parallel using the commands
 specified below.

 The login process is composed of four steps: